OmarioHassan/learn-actions/README.md

 3. Click on `Add rule`
 4. Set your prefered privilages on your prefered branch

-you can also see this [link](https://cityofaustin.github.io/ctm-dev-workflow/protected-branches.html)
+You can also see this [link](https://cityofaustin.github.io/ctm-dev-workflow/protected-branches.html)